Spring Courses Open for Enrollment15% discount on select winter & spring courses for all subscribers.

 - Succeed within the Scaled Agile Framework (SAFe©) for Lean Enterprises to achieve organizational-level agility by leading knowledgeably and effectively with enterprise-wide Lean-Agile teams.

-As a Registered Education Provider for the Project Management Institute, UCSC Silicon Valley Extension agrees to abide by PMI-established quality assurance criteria.
-The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc
+As an Authorized Training Partner for the Project Management Institute, UCSC Silicon Valley Extension agrees to abide by PMI-established quality assurance criteria.
+The PMI Authorized Training Partner logo is a registered mark of the Project Management Institute, Inc.

 Our courses are compliant with A Guide to the Project Management Body of Knowledge, PMBOK® Guide, Sixth Edition.